 We keep your Mosaic data safe by adhering to Information Security best practices.
 AWS and Google Cloud provide monitoring reports and logs to examine potential security risks, track access, and analyze administrator activity.
 Our servers are monitored 24 hours a day, seven days a week, 365 days a year, and we implement updates and patches in line with best practices prescribed by AWS & Google Cloud.

-Mosaic makes backups of servers multiple times daily, weekly, and monthly, so your Mosaic data will be up to date as of the last time you connected to the Internet.
+Mosaic makes backups of servers multiple times daily, so your Mosaic data will be up to date as of the last time you connected to the Internet.

 Mosaic utilizes multiple layers of security controls (hardware, software, and procedural) to protect our client data, including but not limited to:

 Mosaic undergoes an annual SOC 2 Type II audit process through an independent third-party examination over the entire calendar year, demonstrating our commitment to meeting the most rigorous confidentiality and security standards in the industry.
 SOC 2 Type II certification verifies that our security controls are in compliance with the principles of the AICPA Trust Services Criteria.

 Mosaic understands security is of utmost importance to your business.
 In addition to our implementations, here are some security measures you can implement to strengthen the security of your company's data: